sebastien-zhou/documentation-ia-product/documentation/igrc-platform/dashboards/dashboard-custom.md

 - **dashboard selection** : this page displays the list of dashboards contained in the import file, and allows to select which dashboards to import.
 This list indicates for each dashboard whether it already exists in the current configuration (because it was imported before, not because it has the same title).
 In which case, you have to either uncheck the dashboard to exclude it from the import or check the "Overwrite existing dashboards" option to force all existing dashboards to be replaced.
-<br>The list also displays the author of each dashboard, as found in the export file.
+The list also displays the author of each dashboard, as found in the export file.
 If the author cannot be found in the current configuration, it is replaced by the current user (_i.e._ platform administrator).
 You will have to manually reassign the dashboard to an alternate valid designer.

 ![Dashbord import wizard - selection](./images/import_wiz2.png "Dashbord import wizard - selection")